mjfusa/PWA-Windows/readme.md

 ## 1. Create .Net Core Angular app

+1. Create a folder for your project;

+    `md \mywindowspwa`

+    `cd \mywindowspwa`

-1. Using .Net CLI:
+2. Using .Net CLI:

     ```dotnet new angular```

-2. Test it:
+3. Test it:

     ```dotnet run```

+4. Open Visual Studio Code.
+Install the [C# Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp) if you haven; already have it.
+5. In Visual Studio Code, open the project folder.
+6. At the prompt, have the exention create the necessary support files for you.
+This will help you debug the app.

 References:

 [The Angular .NET Core 2.1 Template (Part Two)](https://blog.jeremylikness.com/the-angular-net-core-2-1-template-part-two-d4db52550764)

-## 2. Check in your created app to public GitHub repo.
+## 2. (Optional) Check in your created app to public GitHub repo.
 Note URL

-## 3. Create Azure Web Site (requires Azure subscription)
+## 3. (Optional) Create Azure Web Site (requires Azure subscription)

 1. [Install Azure CLI 2.0 ](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)